 I don’t want to mention the owner or the station’s name today, because the broadcaster is in a growth phase and I don’t want to jinx it for them.

-However, in just a few months, by changing the station’s name to reflect the area they broadcast from, by pitching themselves as the new voice of the local area, by meeting with business people in the town and connecting with local people they are already talking about moving to broadcasting via DAB within a year or two – support for the station is that strong.
+However, in just a few months, by changing the station’s name to reflect the area they broadcast from, by pitching themselves as the new voice of the local area, by meeting with business leaders in the town and connecting with local people, the station owner is already talking about moving to broadcasting via DAB within a year or two – support for the station is that strong.

 If you run an internet radio station and are struggling to make headway, stop thinking your audience is global.
 It is local.
 You are the new local radio station for your suburb, village, or town.